TomoTherapy Treatment at Robert Wood Johnson University Hospital

-Robert Wood Johnson University Hospital now offers the TomoTherapy Hi Art system, a revolutionary new radiation therapy treatment for cancer.
+Robert Wood Johnson University Hospital now offers the TomoTherapy Hi Art system, a revolutionary radiation therapy treatment for cancer.

 Unique in its combination of CT imaging technology and precise radiation delivery in one physical unit, this system allows members of the Robert Wood Johnson radiation oncology team to more accurately target tumors and deliver a higher dose of radiation while minimizing side effects and treatment time.